3 Types Of Project-Based Learning Show Its Range As A Learning Model

 3. Activity-Based Learning

 Activity-Based Learning takes a kind of constructivist approach, the idea being students constructing their own meaning through hands-on activities, often with manipulatives and opportunities to experiment.
-Much of the information out there on Activity-Based Learning comes form India, but Pearson also has some textbook-based resources as well.

 Other Learning Theories Embedded In Project-Based Learning